 - (1) A person ceases to be an Australian citizen if the person: - (a) is a national or citizen of a foreign country; and - (b) serves in the armed forces of a country at war with Australia. - (2) The person ceases to be an Australian citizen at the time the person commences to so serve. - Note: A child of the person may also cease to be an Australian citizen: see section 36.

 36 Children of responsible parents who cease to be citizens

-- (1) If: - (a) a person ceases to be an Australian citizen at a particular time (the cessation time) under section 33, 34 or 35; and - (b) at the cessation time, the person is a responsible parent of a child aged under 18;
+(1) If:

-then:
+(a) a person ceases to be an Australian citizen at a particular time (the cessation time) under section 33, 34, 34A or 35; and then: